RavulakolluNarender/Movie-Recommender-System/README.md

-Certainly!
-Here's an example of a README file for your Movie Recommender System project:

 # Movie Recommender System

 This project implements a Movie Recommender System using machine learning techniques.
 The system suggests similar movies based on user-selected movies.
 It utilizes the TMDB dataset for movie information and uses a content-based filtering approach to recommend movies.